reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 Functional interfaces are central to Java's support for functional programming.
 They allow us to write cleaner, more concise code by using lambda expressions, reducing boilerplate code, and promoting reusability.
 Common examples of functional interfaces include `Predicate`, `Consumer`, `Function`, and `Supplier`.

 Using the `@FunctionalInterface` annotation isn't strictly necessary.
 Any interface with a single abstract method is inherently a functional interface.
 But it's a good practice.
-It improves code readability, enforces constraints, and helps other us understand our intentions, contributing to better maintainability and consistency in our codebase.
+It improves code readability, enforces constraints, and helps others to understand our intentions, contributing to better maintainability and consistency in our codebase.

 ## Creating Custom Functional Interfaces